peteroupc/peteroupc.github.io/exporand.md

 > **Notes:**
 >
 > 1. It is not easy to turn a sampler for a non-discrete distribution into an algorithm that meets these properties.
 Some reasons for this are given in the section "[**Discussion**](#Discussion)" later in this document.
-> 2. The _exact rejection sampling_ algorithm described by Oberhoff (2018\)[^13] produces samples that act like PSRNs; however, the algorithm doesn't have the properties described in this section.
-This is because the method requires calculating minimums of probabilities and, in practice, requires the use of floating-point arithmetic in most cases (see property 2 above).
+> 2. The _exact rejection sampling_ algorithm described by Oberhoff (2018\)[^13] produces samples that act like PSRNs.
+However, in general, the algorithm doesn't have the properties described in this section because some of its operations can introduce numerical error unless care is taken, and these operations include calculating minimums and maximums of probabilities.
 Moreover, the algorithm's progression depends on the value of previously sampled bits, not just on the position of those bits as with the uniform and exponential distributions (see also (Thomas and Luk 2008\)[^4]).
 For completeness, Oberhoff's method appears in the appendix.

 <a id=Limitations></a>
 ### Limitations